Excess Credit Hours Policy

 - Workforce education courses

-- Hours earned by students at private or out-of-state institutions
+- Hours earned at private or out-of-state institutions

 Graduate Students